-- The client creates a Kafka consumer using the createKafkaConsumer method. - The consumer subscribes to a specific topic.
-After subscribing to the topic, a confirmation message is printed. - The maximum number of messages consumed is determined by the NUM_MESSAGES constant value. - The next poll to fetch messages must be called within session.timeout.ms to avoid a rebalance. - A condition to check that the records object containing the batch messages fetched from Kafka is not empty.
-If the records object is empty, there are no new messages to process and the process is skipped. - 6 Method to introduce a delay to the message fetching process for a specified number of milliseconds. - 7 The consumer uses a pendingOffsets map to store the offsets of the consumed messages that need to be committed. - After processing a batch of messages, the consumer asynchronously commits the offsets using the commitAsync method, implementing at-least-once semantics. - A catch to handle non-fatal and fatal errors when consuming messages.
+- 4 The next poll to fetch messages must be called within session.timeout.ms to avoid a rebalance. - 5 A condition to check that the records object containing the batch messages fetched from Kafka is not empty.
+If the records object is empty, there are no new messages to process and the process is skipped. - 6 Method to introduce a delay to the message fetching process for a specified number of milliseconds. - 7 The consumer uses a pendingOffsets map to store the offsets of the consumed messages that need to be committed. - 8 After processing a batch of messages, the consumer asynchronously commits the offsets using the commitAsync method, implementing at-least-once semantics. - 9 A catch to handle non-fatal and fatal errors when consuming messages and auto-reset policy is not set.
 For non-fatal errors, the consumer seeks to the end of the partition and starts consuming from the latest available offset.
 If an exception cannot be retried, a stack trace is printed, and the consumer is terminated. - The client creates the KafkaConsumer instance using the provided configuration.
 You can use a properties file or add the configuration directly.
-For more information on the basic configuration, see Chapter 4, Configuring client applications for connecting to a Kafka cluster. - The connection to the Kafka brokers. - A unique client ID for the producer using a randomly generated UUID.
-A client ID is not required, but it is useful to track the source of requests. - The group ID for consumer coordination of assignments to partitions. - The appropriate deserializer classes for handling keys and values as byte arrays. - Configuration to disable automatic offset commits.

-- Configuration for the consumer to start consuming messages from the earliest available offset when no committed offset is found for a partition. - Method to introduce a delay to the message consuming process for a specified number of milliseconds.
-If the thread responsible for sending messages is interrupted while paused, it throws an InterruptedException error. - Method to check whether to retry committing a message following an exception.
+For more information on the basic configuration, see Chapter 4, Configuring client applications for connecting to a Kafka cluster . - 11 The connection to the Kafka brokers. - 12 A unique client ID for the producer using a randomly generated UUID.
+A client ID is not required, but it is useful to track the source of requests. - 13 The group ID for consumer coordination of assignments to partitions. - 14 The appropriate deserializer classes for handling keys and values as byte arrays. - 15 Configuration to disable automatic offset commits. - 16 Configuration for the consumer to start consuming messages from the earliest available offset when no committed offset is found for a partition. - 17 Method to introduce a delay to the message consuming process for a specified number of milliseconds.
+If the thread responsible for sending messages is interrupted while paused, it throws an InterruptedException error. - 18 Method to check whether to retry committing a message following an exception.
 Null and specified exceptions are not retried, nor are exceptions that do not implement the RebalanceInProgressException or RetriableException interfaces.
-You can customize this method to include other errors. - Method to print a message to the console indicating the list of partitions that have been assigned to the consumer. - Method called when the consumer is about to lose ownership of partitions during a consumer group rebalance.
+You can customize this method to include other errors. - 19 Method to print a message to the console indicating the list of partitions that have been assigned to the consumer. - 20 Method called when the consumer is about to lose ownership of partitions during a consumer group rebalance.
 The method prints the list of partitions that are being revoked from the consumer.
-Any pending offsets are committed. - Method called when the consumer loses ownership of partitions during a consumer group rebalance, but failed to commit any pending offsets.
-The method prints the list of partitions lost by the consumer. - Method called when the consumer is committing offsets to Kafka.
+Any pending offsets are committed. - 21 Method called when the consumer loses ownership of partitions during a consumer group rebalance, but failed to commit any pending offsets.
+The method prints the list of partitions lost by the consumer.

+Method called when the consumer is committing offsets to Kafka.
 If an error ocurred when committing an offset, an error message is printed.
-The method checks the exception and takes appropriate action based on whether it's a fatal or non-fatal error.
-If the error is non-fatal, the offset committing process continues.
-If the error is fatal, a stack trace is printed and the consumer is terminated.
+The method checks the exception and takes